python-control/python-control/doc/response.rst

   can be used to customize the locations for legends.
 By default, a minimal number of legends are used such that lines can be uniquely identified and no legend is generated if there is only one line in the plot.
-Setting `show_legend` to `False` will suppress the legend and setting it to `True` will force the legend to be displayed even if there is only a single line in each axes.
+Setting `show_legend` to False will suppress the legend and setting it to True will force the legend to be displayed even if there is only a single line in each axes.
 In addition, if the value of the `legend_loc` keyword argument is set to a string or integer, it will set the position of the legend as described in the :func:`matplotlib.legend` documentation.
-Finally, `legend_map` can be set to an array that matches the shape of the subplots, with each item being a string indicating the location of the legend for that axes (or `None` for no legend).
+Finally, `legend_map` can be set to an array that matches the shape of the subplots, with each item being a string indicating the location of the legend for that axes (or None for no legend).

 * The `rcParams` keyword argument can be used to override the default matplotlib style parameters used when creating a plot.
-The default parameters for all control plots are given by the `ct.rcParams` dictionary and have the following values:
+The default parameters for all control plots are given by the `config.defaults['rcParams'` dictionary and have the following
+  values:

   .. list-table::
      :widths: 50 50